-- Students in grades 10 12 will use the parking immediately south and west of the gymnasium. - Younger students will be expected to park in the parking lot across the street, east of the storage building. - Students who park in "no parking areas" such as those for handicapped, posted areas, or areas that are marked off on the pavement will be subject to loss of a parking privilege.
+- Students in grades 10 12 will use the parking immediately south and west of the gymnasium. - Younger students will be expected to park in the parking lot across the street, east of the storage building unless ample parking is available on the sought and west sides of the gymnasium. - Students who park in "no parking areas" such as those for handicapped, posted areas, or areas that are marked off on the pavement will be subject to loss of a parking privilege.
 They will be asked to move the vehicle.
 Repeated offenses could lead to the use of the Discipline Referral Guidelines.